A few simple pantry staples make up this flavorful, vegan salad that is great to keep in the fridge when hunger strikes

 That means you don't have to spend a lot of money on special ingredients.
 You only need a few spices in your cabinet to make your meals go from drab to fab.

-Ok, so I sound like a used cars salesperson trying to convince you that this budget friendly dish is great, so I'm gonna just let you try it out yourself and get back to me in 45 minutes once you'd had time to prepare it, eat it, and clean it up.
+Ok, so I sound like a used cars salesperson trying to convince you that this budget-friendly dish is great, so I'm gonna just let you try it out yourself and get back to me in 45 minutes once you've had time to prepare it, eat it, and clean it up.
 Can't beat that!

 Greek Quinoa Salad

 - 1 cup diced onion

 - 2 cups vegetable broth chicken broth or water

 - 1 teaspoon dried oregano

 - 15 ounce can artichoke hearts chopped (about 1 ½ cups)